scornflake/mentor-game-analysis/tests/Mentor.Core.Tests/README.md

 - Examples: `AnalysisServiceTests`, `LLMProviderFactoryTests`

 ### Integration Tests
-- Make real API calls to external services (Perplexity)
+- Make real API calls to external services (Perplexity, Brave Search)
-- Require explicit opt-in to run
+- Skip gracefully if API keys are not configured
-- Located in `AnalysisServiceIntegrationTests`
+- Located in `AnalysisServiceIntegrationTests` and `WebsearchIntegrationTest`

 ## Running Tests